-As raw materials – construction materials, household items, energy, groundwater, basically all common goods – originate in the earth, experts in soils and rocks are in high demand.
-Large construction projects, in particular, require geoengineers who design the foundations, roads, excavations and tunnels, to name a few.
+Large construction projects, as well as mining operations, require geoengineers who design the foundations, roads, excavations and tunnels, to name a few.
 The Master’s Programme in Geoengineering gives its students a great variety of relevant skills and knowledge.
 Geoengineering graduates have:

-- Extensive knowledge of geoengineering.
-Graduates are experts in soil and rock materials and possess wide knowledge related to geosciences, materials sciences, mechanics and construction.
+Extensive knowledge of geoengineering.
+Graduates are experts in soil and rock behaviour and possess wide knowledge related to, materials sciences, mechanics and construction.

 Upon graduation from the Geoengineering programme, graduates possess a comprehensive view of the lifespan of geotechnical structures, from the initial investigations, to design, construction, maintenance and recycling

 The teachers in the geoengineering programme are well recognised in Finland and abroad.
 Many of them have been involved in challenging engineering designs and projects and maintain strong industry links.
-It guarantees that students are provided with up-to-date courses and knowledge close to the needs of the companies.
+It guarantees that the courses provide up-to-date knowledge close to the needs of the companies.
 Also, geoengineering professors actively pursue research and don’t hesitate to introduce new novel methods in their teaching, keeping geoengineering graduates at the cutting edge of development.
 As a result, the daily studies include multiple learning methods like flipped classroom teaching, experiments in the above-standard laboratory facilities, field investigations (usually with machinery from industry, sometimes even with explosives), hands-on projects for the industry, visits to construction sites, and even certain projects carried out in tunnels under the campus or in virtual reality.

 Working with foundations and ground improvement requires knowledge of soil types, mines and tunnels call for expertise in rock, and the construction of transportation routes needs highway engineers.
 Thus, in the Master's Programme in Geoengineering, students may choose to specialise in: